PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 quantization cloning, direct operator insertion, the compatibility input setter, and both production positions.

-Three unsafe paths are strict xfails.
-Adapter creation mutates the ModelIR one input at a time, so a malformed signature on a later NHWC input raises after an earlier adapter is already inserted.
-The required Concat output tensor is resolved only after adapter insertion and input rewiring, allowing a rewrite to succeed with an unresolved output.
-Finally, cloned per-axis quantization keeps the NHWC channel dimension `3` instead of remapping it to NCHW dimension `1`.
-All prospective adapters, the required output, and quantization metadata must be validated into an immutable plan before the first tensor or operator insertion.
+The owner now resolves the required Concat output tensor and builds all prospective adapters into a complete plan before the first tensor or operator insertion.
+Every source signature is rank-validated, tensor names are reserved across the plan, final input/output shapes are computed up front, and cloned per-axis quantization remaps NHWC dimension `3` to NCHW dimension `1`.
+A malformed later signature or missing output is therefore a zero-statistic, complete ModelIR no-op.
+The commit phase retains historical tensor and operator insertion order.
+Architecture tests keep output/signature resolution and plan construction before the first mutation.
+No strict xfail remains.

 Wrong-way NCHW-to-NHWC Transpose-before-Conv sanitation is owned by the Torch/ TensorFlow-free `passes/conv_input_layout.py` module.
 A graph containing a